-I’m not a huge cornbread lover.
-For one thing, when I first tried it after I moved to Texas a million years ago, it was way too sweet.
-And unnecessarily sweet.
-So I stayed away from it for years.
-But then I started making it from scratch, and ignoring the sugar.
-I like it much better sugar-free – besides, corn is already sweet!
+When I first tried cornbread after moving to Texas a million years ago, it was way too sweet for me.
+Unnecessarily sweet.
+And it was always served with honey butter!
+But when I began making cornbread from scratch, ignoring the sugar, I liked it much better.
+Besides, corn is already sweet!

-But, the great thing I’ve learned about making cornbread is that you can do so many different things to it to make it your own, and really compliment whatever entrée you’re serving with it.
-Cornbread can be Southwestern with the addition of chile peppers, or it can be Mediterranean with the addition of olives.
+The thing I’ve learned about making cornbread is that you can do so many different things to it to make it your own, and really compliment whatever entrée you’re serving it with.
+Cornbread can be Southwestern with the addition of chipotle chile peppers, or it can be Mediterranean with the addition of olives and feta.
 You can herb it up in the summer, or add any kind of flavor during the winter months like sun-dried tomato pesto.
 And, of course, you can always add cheese!!!

-Today I wanted my cornbread fairly plain, but I wanted a little flavor enhancement and beautiful color from achiote oil.
-So here’s my recipe for Skillet Cornbread with Achiote Oil.
+Today I wanted my cornbread fairly simple, but I wanted a little flavor enhancement and beautiful color from achiote oil.
+So here’s my recipe for skillet cornbread with achiote oil.

 1 1/2 cups cornmeal

 1 1/2 cups buttermilk, at room temperature